Great to have you here, Rush Limbaugh, meeting and surpassing all audience expectations every day.

 Makes entirely perfect sense that somebody like Whitaker Chambers would get that honor.

-That thinks Americans need to be liberated from freedom or liberated from bondage or whatever they think America is.
+As somebody who thinks America is the land of despotism, that thinks Americans need to be liberated from freedom or liberated from bondage or whatever they think America is.

 Not if you have the founding concepts of America as your guide.

-But if you believe that this country was unjust and immoral in its founding and subsequent existence, if you think this country is the focus of evil in the modern world, and somebody who opposes it would make perfect sense to you that they should get the Medal of Freedom.
+But if you believe that this country was unjust and immoral in its founding and subsequent existence, if you think this country is the focus of evil in the modern world and somebody who opposes it, it would make perfect sense to you that they should get the Medal of Freedom.

 But the point is, only about 10% of the population of this country thinks that about this country.